-- ✓ Kuder- Richardson methods and Coefficient Alpha is also measure of internal consistency. - ✓ It gives test once.
-Score total test and apply Kuder- Richardson - ✓ As with the split half method, these formulas provide an index of internal consistency but do not require splitting the assessment in half for scoring purposes - ✓ One formula KR20 is applicable only when student responses are scored dichotomously (0 or 1).
-It is most useful with traditional test items scored correct or incorrect - ✓ The generalization of KR20 for assessments that have more than dichotomous, rightwrong scores is called Coefficient Alpha
+- Kuder- Richardson methods and Coefficient Alpha is also a measure of internal consistency. - It gives test once.
+Score total test and apply Kuder- Richardson

+As with the split half method, these formulas provide an index of internal consistency but do not require splitting the assessment in half for scoring Purposes.
+One formula KR20 is applicable only when student responses are scored dichotomously (0 or 1).
+It is the most useful with traditional test items scored correct or incorrect.
+The generalization of KR20 for assessments that have more than dichotomous, right-wrong scores is called Coefficient Alpha.

-Inter-Rater Method
+Inter-rater Method

-- 1) Inter-Rater Method is measure of consistency of ratings - 2) It gives a set of students responses requiring judgmental scoring to two or more raters and have them independently score the responses
+- Inter-rater method is a measure of consistency of ratings - It gives a set of student's responses requiring judgmental scoring to two or more raters and has them independently score the responses